Who we are...

 How we are managed...

-Federal and California codes and other legislative mandates.
-While the Board has no specific jurisdiction over the individual homes, the Directors do oversee the community aesthetics as well as provide for the
+codes and other legislative mandates.
+While the Board has no specific jurisdiction over the individual homes, the Directors do oversee the community aesthetics as well as provide funding for the maintenance of the